 ‘HRT gave me my life back – I’m afraid of losing myself again without it’

-The severe shortage in hormone replacement therapy (HRT) has left thousands of women across the UK struggling to cope with sometimes-debilitating symptoms of menopause.
-Leigh Campbell tells Kate Ng about the lengths she had to go to just to get the treatmen
+The severe shortage in hormone replacement therapy (HRT) has left thousands of women across the UK struggling to cope with sometimes debilitating symptoms of menopause.
+Leigh Campbell tells Kate Ng about the lengths she had to go to just to get the treatment

 The symptoms came gradually, and then all at once.
 They hit me like a wall at the age of 42, although I had started seeing the trappings of menopause a year earlier.
 The bleeding was particularly worrying, I began bleeding very badly all the time and I couldn’t work or leave the house.
 I was hospitalised because of it.
 I felt anxious all the time and there was this sense of sadness that hung over me, I couldn’t shake it.